 - Prepare Your Hair Properly: For those that can't get a curl to hold, this is the step that's often missed.
 These tips and tricks can help you choose the right products to get your hair to hold a curl all day long.
-It's important to use a mousse, gel, or curl enhancing cream prior to drying your hair.
-A heat protection spray before curling your hair will help set your curl and protect your hair from getting burned.
+It's important to use a mousse, gel, or curl enhancing cream prior to drying your hair or curl your hair on the second or third day after shampooing for even better results.
+Use a curl setting spray (or hairspray) on each section before curling your hair to help set your curl and protect your hair from getting burned.

 - How to Curl Loose Waves: I recommend clipping all of your dried hair up except for a 2" section at the base of your neck.
 This will allow you to curl small sections, working your way up the head.
-Comb through each small section of hair, mist with a medium hold hair spray, and then wrap the hair around the barrel of a large curling iron (starting at the ends).
-Hold the curl for 15-20 seconds, release the curl, and mist again with hairspray.
+Comb through each small section of hair, mist with a setting spray or hair spray, and then wrap the hair around the barrel of a large curling iron.
+Hold the curl for 10-20 seconds, release the curl, and then clip the curl in place with a bobby pin or a double prong hair clip (like these).
 Continue until your entire head is curled.
+Allow your curls to cool completely before unclipping them.
 For a beachy look, use your fingers to style.
 For a soft romantic look, brush curls out gently.

 - How to Curl Smaller Bouncy Curls: The technique for curling smaller bouncy curls is much the same as curling loose waves, except you'll want to use a smaller curling iron.
 Clip hair up except for the section you're working in.
 Smaller sections will create more curl.
 Start at the base of the neck, comb through hair, spray with hairspray, and wrap the hair around the barrel of the curling iron.
-Hold each curl for 15-20 seconds, release, and mist again with hairspray.
-Style by separating the curls with your fingers or a wide tooth comb.
+Hold each curl for 10-20 seconds then release.
+Clip each curl into place with a bobby pin or a double prong clip.
+Style by separating the curls with your fingers, a brush, or a wide tooth comb.

 - Be sure hair is 100% dry before curling your hair.
-Wet or damp hair should never be curled.
+Wet or damp hair should never be curled with a hot tool.
 Besides the fact that wet/damp hair won't hold a curl well, it can cause serious damage to your hair.

 - Allow curls to fully cool before styling.